Goehle Introduction -

 German Customs in America

 Germans brought with them the traditions of the old country.
 Fasching was the German celebration of the period before lent.
 Sommernachfests was a beer celebration just before Easter.
+Whit Monday was celebrated with parades and picnics.
 Everyone participated, from old grandmothers to toddlers.
 There was lots of beer to drink and worst to eat.
 Oompah bands and accordions provided music.
 There was singing, dancing and feasting.

 Perhaps the biggest German contributions to American culture were Santa Claus and the Christmas tree.